 Discussions to include planned inspection of Tehran’s second atomic facility.

-The evidence used in the report was said to be gained from intelligence agencies and IAEA investigations.
+The evidence used in the report was said to be gained from intelligence agencies and the agency’s own investigations.

-The analysis puts Iran at a further stage in the development of nuclear weapons than thought by many governments, including the US who said in 2007 that Tehran had stopped its efforts to construct such a weapon in 2003.
+The analysts’ report puts Iran at a further stage in the development of nuclear weapons than thought by many governments, including the US who said in 2007 that Tehran had stopped its efforts to construct such a weapon in 2003.

-But the UK, France, Germany and Israel have said that Tehran has restarted work on the arm.
+But the UK, France, Germany and Israel have said that Tehran has restarted work.

 Washington is now re-evaluating that conclusion, a senior US official said last week.